 - The excitement.
 Perspective is everything, and if you look at the time period before you in terms of being laborious or tedious, that is what you will find them to be.
 However, if you look at selling your home and finding a new one with a sense of excitement and adventure, you won’t be disappointed.

 - New adventures.
 Why waste your time on a home that needs remodeling and all types of renovations when there are new adventures to be had?
-Instead of time spent knocking down walls, painting or fumbling around with fixtures, you could be exploring the wilderness, gauging the social temperature at the local coffee shops or choosing new favorites dishes at niche restaurants.
+Instead of time spent knocking down walls, painting, or fumbling around with fixtures, you could be exploring the wilderness, gauging the social temperature at the local coffee shops, or choosing new favorite dishes at niche restaurants.

 Step Outside Your Comfort Zone

 Life can become stale when we live it in one place for too long.
 Days can become blurred and the setting becomes invisible.
-Moving to a new location to a new home affords us with a new viewpoint, a brand new chance to make the most of everyday whether we spend it inside or out.
+Moving to a new location to a new home affords us a new viewpoint, a brand new chance to make the most of every day whether we spend it inside or out.
 And, isn’t that what retirement should look like?

 - New homes are built to last, you won’t have to worry about monthly maintenance costs as much as you would in an older home.

-- Newer homes come with modern day safety as they must be completely up to date with city codes and regulations.
-This can also translate into potential lower insurance costs and possible higher resale value.
+- Newer homes come with modern-day safety as they must be completely up to date with city codes and regulations.
+This can also translate into potentially lower insurance costs and possibly higher resale value.

 - New homes tend to be more spacious and have more fluid living plans, making it easier and more comfortable for when the family comes to visit and overall daily living.